Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Introduction

-In section 3, we develop a result that is used in section 4.
-Specifically, we classify certain cyclic $N$-isogenies of elliptic curves (up to isomorphism) defined over any non-cyclotomic quadratic imaginary field of class number 1.
-The values for $N$ of interest are $N=30,40,48.$ For a given $N,$ the set of $K$-rational points on the modular curve $X_0(N)$ parametrizes the isomorphism classes of pairs $(E,C)$ where $E$ is an elliptic curve defined over $K$ and $C \subseteq E(\overline{K})$ is a Gal$(\overline{K}/K)$-invariant cyclic subgroup of order $N.$ If $X_0(N)$ has genus at least 2, then there are finitely many $K$-rational points, by a renowned result of Faltings.
-In the cases $N=30,40,48$, $X_0(N)$ is a hyperelliptic curve with genus 3.
-The main trick for studying quadratic points on such a curve $X_0(N)$ is to instead study the rational points on its symmetric square $X_0(N)^{(2)}.$ This comes down to finding the rational points on the Jacobian $J_0(N)(\mathbb{Q})$ of $X_0(N).$ In the light of the fact that $J_0(N)(\mathbb{Q})$ has rank 0 for the aforementioned values of $N,$ Bruin and Najman \cite{BN15} classified all exceptional quadratic points on $X_0(N).$ We complemented their work and found that there are no non-exceptional $K$-rational points lying on these curves for any $K$ in $\mathcal{S}.$
+In section 3, we provide Theorem \ref{isogeny} which will be useful for section 4.
+Specifically, for a given $N,$ we classify certain $K$-rational cyclic $N$-isogenies for any $K$ in $\mathcal{S}$.
+In general, the set of $K$-rational points of the modular curve $X_0(N)$ parametrizes the isomorphism classes $[(E,C)]$ of pairs $(E,C)$ where $E$ is an elliptic curve defined over $K$ and $C \subseteq E(\overline{K})$ is a Gal$(\overline{K}/K)$-invariant cyclic subgroup of order $N.$ If $X_0(N)$ has genus at least 2, then there are only finitely many $K$-rational points by a renowned result of Faltings.
+The $N$-values of interest are $40$ and $48.$ In both cases, $X_0(N)$ is a hyperelliptic curve with genus 3.
+The main trick for studying quadratic points on these curves is to instead study the rational points on its symmetric square $X_0(N)^{(2)}.$ This boils down to finding the rational points of its Jacobian $J_0(N).$ In light of the fact that $J_0(N)(\mathbb{Q})$ has rank 0 for the aforementioned values of $N,$ Bruin and Najman \cite{BN15} classified all exceptional quadratic points of $X_0(N).$ We complement their work and show that $X_0(N)(K)$ has no non-exceptional points for fields $K$ from $\mathcal{S}.$